 - As a result, the user gets the service that is designed according to his preferences.

-- Product suggestions - based on the preferences and actions of the user combined with the relations of the piece of content to the suggestions (for example, products that go well combined - like socks and sneakers).
+- Product suggestions appear based on the user preferences combined with items from similar groups (for example, products that go well combined - like socks and sneakers).

-- Advertisement personalization - this one is a bit trickier as it involves dual content inventory.
+- Ads personalization uses a dual inventory of the content.
 You have the website’s content inventory, and you have ad inventory.
-This enables the presentation of relevant ads throughout the session.
+The dual inventory of the content enables the presentation of relevant ads throughout the session.

 Natural Language Processing machine learning algorithms get into the nitty-gritty of the words and extract the stuff of value out of it.
 And since the text is a raw state of data - it is applied in one form or another practically everywhere.

-To do that, NLP applies a wide scope of machine learning algorithms to enable its operation.
+NLP applies a broad scope of machine learning algorithms to enable its operation.

 - Clustering algorithms are used to explore texts